Dear Vince,

 shape-shifted to badge excuses and stolen ground stood

-shape-shifted to maybe just this once, I can hit back for us and win,
+shape-shifted to maybe just this once, I can hit back for us

 maybe just this once, I’m not all of us